Built Environment

 Implementing the measures laid out in the new toolkit will help reduce the carbon footprint of new and existing buildings.
 Making significant reductions to a home’s carbon emissions also means lower energy bills for homeowners, more people out of fuel poverty and homes that are comfortable and healthier to live in.

 The toolkit was originally developed by Cotswold District Council and the Centre for Sustainable Energy, and adopted by the Somerset councils.
-Visit How to achieve net zero carbon home to find out more.
+For more information visit their How to achieve net zero carbon homes page.

 Back to top